JulioPDX/ccnp_enarsi_lab_manual/README.md

 - IOSv Version 15.8(3)M2
 - vios L2 Version 15.2
+- VPCS built in images

 ### Create Topology

 Feel free to copy the topology I created above.
+I also included the export under the eve_topology folder.
 Once that is done make sure each node has a connection to the same network as your Ansible control machine (light gray connections in the topology above).

 ### Node Connectivity